Welcome to ECON135: What Is Money?

 • Understand why Bitcoin is a singular monetary innovation that cannot be replicated.

 Throughout this course, you will also see learning outcomes in each unit.
-Use them to help organize your studies and gauge your progress.
+You can use those learning outcomes to help organize your studies and gauge your progress.

 Course Materials